webplatform/docs/tutorials/layout_fundamentals/index.md

 ===Sizing example===

 The border on the left of this text has its size specified in pixels.
 The border on the right has its size specified in ems.
-In your browser, change the size of the font to see how the border on the right adjusts but the border on the left does not:
+In your sample CSS file, change the size of the font to see how the border on the right adjusts but the border on the left does not.

-<p class="note">Note: provide screenshot to show what result should look like</p>

 For other devices, other length units are appropriate.
 There is more information about this in a later page of this tutorial.
 For full details of the values and units that you can use, see [[Values]] in the CSS Specification.